alexholmes/hdfs-file-slurper/README.md

                           and the script must put the HDFS target full path on standard output.
 Either this or the "hdfsdif" option must be set.
- -o,--completedir <arg>   Local filesystem completion directory where file
+ -n,--donefile            Touch a file in HDFS after the file copy process
-                          is moved after successful copy into HDFS.
+                          has completed.
+The done filename is the HDFS target file appended with ".done" (Optional) -o,--completedir <arg>   Local filesystem completion directory where file is moved after successful copy into HDFS.
                           Either this or the "remove" option must be set.